 Some proponents of LTC believe it will continue to increase in value.
 They point out that it's like a "quarter sized" version of bitcoin that's arguably more functional, but that its price is much less than a quarter of bitcoin's.
 The assumption among some buyers is that even if Litecoin prices peak at a quarter of bitcoin's, it can still be very worthwhile.

-Toward the end of 2017 about two thirds of all the Litecoin that will ever exist were already in circulation, and it can be assumed that mining will get increasingly difficult as it approaches the supply limit.
+Toward the middle of 2021, about 80% of all the Litecoin that will ever exist were already in circulation, and it can be assumed that mining will get increasingly difficult as it approaches the supply limit.
 This makes it more likely that the popularity of Litecoin will result in increased demand, and if demand exceeds supply in the future, that could naturally drive the prices up.

 It's also worth noting that Litecoin has tended to be ahead of its time.
-It was the first top 5 cryptocurrency by market cap altcoin to adopt the features of Segregated Witness (SegWit), which has since become standard among bitcoin and others.
+It was the first top-five cryptocurrency by market cap altcoin to adopt the features of Segregated Witness (SegWit), which has since become standard among bitcoin and others.

 This ongoing development might bode well for its future popularity, as it could prevent other altcoins from overtaking it later.
 However, like all cryptocurrencies, nothing about Litecoin can be taken for granted.

 With the total market cap of the crypto sector dropping by a whopping 10% within the last few hours, it seems as though the coming few days could be highly volatile for ETH.